City of Refuge

 Through original interviews with still-living community members and some of the people they saved — along with archival recordings and other historical materials — I tell the story of this remarkable resistance and rescue effort that took place in the middle of Occupied Europe.
 “City of Refuge” is available on most services, but is best accessed on Waging Nonviolence, where there are transcripts, photos and other resources.
 Episodes are listed in reverse-chronological order.

 We Are Many

 What's the Story?

 I created and produced this limited fiction series — think “This American Life” as a workplace comedy — with some really talented friends who write, act, make music and do sound design.
-Full episodes are temporarily unavailable, but you can listen to a segment I wrote from our first episode, as well as other clips.
+Full episodes are here.
+Alternatively, you can listen to a segment I wrote from our first episode here, as well as other clips from the series.